deepakkhatriofficial/deepakkhatriofficial/README.md

 - 🌱 I’m currently learning **SQL and Tableau**

-- 👨‍💻 All of my projects are available at [https://github.com/Deepak699798](https://github.com/Deepak-khatri-1306)

 - 💬 Ask me about **Data Analytics**

 - 📫 How to reach me **Khatrideepak1821@gmail.com**